Mostly nonuniformly sectional expanding systems: Definitions and auxiliary results

-In view of the strength of the last NUSH definition, we consider the following new non-uniform hyperbolic conditions.
+\begin{corollary} Every NUSH vector field satisfies the Hyperbolic Lemma~\ref{le:hyplemma}. \end{corollary} In view of the strength of the last NUSH definition, we consider the following new non-uniform hyperbolic conditions.

-\begin{definition}[Non-uniform hyperbolic conditions] Let $U\subset M$ be a forward invariant set of $M$ for the flow of a $C^1$ vector field $X$ so that the maximal invariant subset $\Lambda=\Lambda_X(U)$ is partially hyperbolic.
+\begin{definition}[Non-uniform hyperbolic condition] Let $U\subset M$ be a forward invariant set of $M$ for the flow of a $C^1$ vector field $X$ so that the maximal invariant subset $\Lambda=\Lambda_X(U)$ is partially hyperbolic.
 We write $f=X_\tau$ for the discrete time map of the flow of the vector field $X$ for some given fixed $\tau>0$.
-Then we say that $\Lambda$ is \begin{description} \item[MNUSE] \emph{mostly nonuniformly sectional expanding} if there exists $\Gamma\subset U$ with $\m(\Gamma)>0$ and $\eta < 0$ such that, for some continuous extension of the central-unstable subbundle to $U$ (denoted by the same symbol), we have
+Then we say that $\Lambda$ is \emph{mostly nonuniformly sectional expanding} (MNUSE) if there exists $\Gamma\subset U$ with $\m(\Gamma)>0$ and $\eta < 0$ such that, for some continuous extension of the central-unstable subbundle to $U$ (denoted by the same symbol), we have